ThemeMetro/Clouder/README.md

 The WHMCS Template
 #### Supported WHMCS 8.1 Stable Release.

-Now ThemMetro offring this template free forever, you are free to use it, update and modify it without any restruction.
+ThemeMetro now offering this template free forever, you are free to use it, update and modify it without any restriction.

 #### The following steps will guide you through the installation process: